itcreativeusa/text-me/README.md

 Deployed application link on Heroku

 Text-me Progressive Web Application is a text editor that runs in the browser and creates notes or code snippets with or without an internet connection.
+Application have an option to install as a Progressive Web Application.

 ## Table of Contents